rippedpiracy/docs/Audio/Music.md

 ---
 # Websites

 [**Free MP3 Download**](https://free-mp3-download.net/) - Fetches tracks from Deezer, letting you download them in the highest quality without needing a subscription.

+[**DoubleDouble**](https://doubledouble.top/) - Music Downloader for Spotify, Soundcloud, Qobuz, Deezer, Tidal, and YouTube Music.
+Downloads for Spotify will be auto transcoded to MP3.

 [**YtmDL Web**](https://ytmdl.deepjyoti30.dev/) - Best looking and performing online YouTube music downloader.

-[**DoubleDouble**](https://doubledouble.top/) - Universal Audio Streaming service Downloader with some extra unrelated features.

 [**RuTracker**](https://rutracker.org) - Russian tracker with a lot of Unknown or Foreign Music.
 **_Requires Sign-up._**